jaredhoberock/future/README.md

       //
       // If we had .set_continuation() as a primitive to work with, we could do all of this stuff generically inside
       // of execution::then_execute() rather than forcing the future implementation to deal with it
+      //
+      // Another idea is to make set_continuation() also receive an executor parameter.
+In this design, there would still be two cases:
+      //
+      //    1.
+The future is ready, and the continuation is executed via execution::execute(exec, continuation)
+      //    2.
+The future is not yet ready, and the continuation is stored for later. execution::execute(exec, continuation) will be invoked in the thread that makes the future ready (e.g. the thread which calls promise.set_value()).

       this->set_continuation(move(continuation));